4 Teenage Mental Health Challenges And How To Overcome Them

 Spotting the early warning signs of a substance use disorder can be difficult.
 It progresses over time.
 One of the best ways to be able to address this is to know your teen.
 The more you know about them and the closer you are to them, the easier it may be to spot some of the early signs that they may need professional support.

-Other mental health challenges that teenagers face
+Other mental health challenges that children and teenagers face

 In addition to the challenges mentioned, adolescents may also struggle with a range of other mental health conditions, such as autism spectrum disorder, conduct disorder, and attention deficit hyperactivity disorder (ADHD).
 Some may even experience symptoms of post-traumatic stress disorder (PTSD) following a traumatic event.